cequence-io/openai-scala-client/README.md

 **✔️ Important**: this is a "community-maintained" library and, as such, has no relation to OpenAI company.

+Also, check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/openai-scala-client-is-out-d7577de934ad).

 ## Installation 🚀

 The currently supported Scala versions are **2.12** and **2.13** but **Scala 3**-version will come out soon.